MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 Ideally, the solution should trust a centralized identity provider, such as [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis), and only let the appropriate users in those roles perform management or operation activities such as creating and provisioning new devices, sending commands to hardware in the field, deploying updates, and modifying user permissions.

-To help you focus on evaluating the solution IoT Central has built-in roles you can assign to existing users in Azure AD, eliminating the need to develop a customized identity service.
 In an IoT Hub-based solution, you can use Azure AD to authenticate requests to IoT Hub service APIs, such as creating device identities or invoking direct methods.
 You can develop a custom management UI for solution operators and administrators that authenticates users against Azure AD and executes API requests to the IoT solution back end on behalf of those users.

 ### IoT Edge Metrics Collector